davidbannon/libqt6pas/README.md

-The packages should work on distributions like Ubuntu 21.10, Fedora 35 and RH EL9 and Debian Bookworm or later.
-Note that ones like Ubuntu 20.04 for example will not work with these libraries, their official repos do not have  Qt6.
-In practise, you need a Qt6 6.2.3 and GLibc 2.34 or later.
+The packages should work on distributions like Ubuntu 22.04, Fedora 36 and Debian Bookworm or later.
+Note that ones like Ubuntu 20.04 for example will not work with these libraries, their official repos do not have  Qt6 or a sufficently up to date Qt6..
+In practise, you need a Qt6 6.2.4 and GLibc 2.34 or later.
 But there are no guarantees folks !
 Bookworm appears to have settled on Qt6 6.4.2